 At least two letters should be from recent academic advisors or teachers.

 - Documentation of degrees and official transcripts

 Official transcripts of all academic work at the higher education level are to be submitted in a sealed envelope sent directly by the appropriate university to the address below.
-Officially transmitted electronic transcripts from an academic institution are also accepted and should be emailed to email@example.com.
+Transcripts should include the grading scale.
+Officially transmitted electronic transcripts from an academic institution are also accepted and should be emailed to firstname.lastname@example.org.

 - Official GRE Scores

 Official GRE test results (exams taken within the past 5 years) are required.
 You may attach a copy of your GRE scores to the online application, but your official GRE scores must be sent directly to Washington University.

 GRE CODES: School, 6929 Department, 0601 (Allied Health)

 The TOEFL or IELTS is required of international students, unless a college degree has been earned from an accredited U.S. institution of higher learning.
 If you already have notification of your score, please attach a copy with your application.
 The TOEFL test must have been taken within the last 2 years and the official score sent directly to Washington University (the code is 6929).